Al Ahsa Oasis Saudi Arabia: An Astonishing Place

 The desert means the vast land with vegetation and uninhabited.
 But in the heart of this desert, you can see the many oases.
 Al Ahsa Oasis Saudi Arabia is among them.

 If there is a source of fresh water somewhere in the heart of the vast desert, green plants can grow around it.
-As a result, this oasis can become a life-giving refuge for the Bedouins during long desert journeys.
+This oasis is a refuge for the Bedouins during long desert journeys.

 People can build towns around this oasis, and trade and commerce can expand.
-One such oasis is the magnificent Al-Ahsa Oasis in Saudi Arabia.
+One such oasis is the magnificent Al-Ahsa Oasis in Saudi.

 Al Ahsa Oasis Saudi Arabia